 ABOUT ME

-My NHS practice is based at Guy’s and St Thomas’ Hospitals in Central London where I am the Clinical Lead for Wide Awake Hand Surgery and Lead for the Day Surgery Unit.
+My NHS practice is based at Guy’s and St Thomas’ Hospitals in Central London where I am the Clinical Lead for Wide Awake Hand Surgery and Lead for Simulation Training.
 I am committed to improving safety and outcomes following surgery and as such, have pioneered a new ‘Wide Awake Surgery’ (also known as WALANT) service for Hand Surgery.
 This has improved the safety of many operations, which are now mainly performed under local anaesthetic instead of general anaesthetic.
-My subspecialty interests are Joint Replacements and Peripheral Nerve Surgery.

 I graduated with first class honours in New Zealand in 2001, prior to specialising in Plastic Surgery in London.
 I continued to train in subspecialty areas in fellowships, including training in orthoplastic complex trauma reconstruction and hand surgery at the Royal Centre for Defence Medicine, paediatric hand surgery at Great Ormond St Hospital and aesthetic surgery at The Wellington Hospital.
 After obtaining Fellowship status at the Royal College of Surgeons, I was also awarded the European Board of Hand Surgery Diploma.
 I became a consultant in 2014.